 How do you achieve milk bath nails?

-You can totally DIY milk bath nails at home (more on that later), but I decided to pay a visit to a nail salon for a much longer-lasting gel polish.
-The technician, Jen, fashioned my nails into a short almond shape and proceeded to apply two fine coats of CND Shellac Nail Polish in White Wedding.
+You can totally DIY milk bath nails at home (more on that later), but I decided to pay a visit to Townhouse nail salon for a much longer-lasting gel polish.
+The technician, Jen, fashioned my nails into a short almond shape and proceeded to apply two fine coats of CND Shellac Nail Polish in White Wedding (though a regular polish is also available in this color if you'd prefer not to have gels).
 The first coat was so sheer, it was almost inconspicuous on each nail.
-However, the milky colour came together beautifully once cured and the second coat was applied.
+However, the milky color came together beautifully once cured and the second coat applied.

 Jen used a minuscule nail brush to build the gel polish in certain areas so that the finish was a tad more uniform, rather than uneven, as can be the case with many sheer gel and regular nail polishes of this hue.
 That said, this manicure doesn't have to be perfectly opaque.
 Much like a milk bath, these nails are meant to be slightly translucent, so even if you do catch a glimpse of your nail bed underneath, it simply adds to the effect.
 Jen finished off with a top coat, which is the key to achieving the glossy liquid effect of a milk bath.

 If you're doing milk bath nails at home, Streets says that a good, even painting technique is imperative when applying sheer shades, but it's how you handle the bottle that counts the most.
 "Pre-painting, make sure you gently roll the nail polish between your hands for a few seconds," she says.
-"This will mix the polish without creating bubbles and ensure an even, streak-free coat of colour on application."
-Proper prep is also important to ensure the nail plate surface is clean and buffed so that colour application will be smooth.
-Consider a nail polish remover with acetone to remove any debris or oils from your nail bed, and a gentle buffer.
+"This will mix the polish without creating bubbles and ensure an even, streak-free coat of color on application."
+Proper prep is also important to ensure the nail plate surface is clean and buffed so that color application will be smooth.
+Consider a nail polish remover with acetone to get rid of any debris or oils from your nail bed, and a gentle buffer such as Deborah Lippmann Smooth Operator Buffer Nail File.

-"Always start with a base coat, and when adding colour, use the three-stroke painting technique," says Streets.
-"Apply polish down the centre of your nail, then each side in one application to evenly distribute the product."
-Streets says that two thin coats of a sheer polish colour should give the perfect consistency to achieve the milky manicure look.
+To emulate the milk bath manicure at home with regular polish, Streets recommends essie Nail Polish in Marshmallow or Allure depending on your skin tone.
+"Allure is slightly creamier and warmer in color so more suitable for darker skin tones," says Streets.
+"Also try OPI Funny Bunny, which is currently trending as the summer nail color and is popular with celebrities."
+She also loves Chanel La Base Camélia for those looking for a tinted treatment product with added nail care.
+"Always start with a base coat, and when adding color, use the three-stroke painting technique," says Streets.
+"Apply polish down the center of your nail, then each side in one application to evenly distribute the product."
+Streets says that two thin coats of a sheer polish color should give the perfect consistency to achieve the milky manicure look.
 Then, all you'll need is a cookie.